Ulrica Eleonora Rålamb

-Rålamb was ever officially charged with spying, however.
+Rålamb was never officially charged with spying, however.

 Ulrica Eleonora Rålamb was known to belong to the advisories of Gustav IV Adolf of Sweden and hosted the opposition of the monarch in her salon.

 Before and during the deposition of Gustav IV Adolf of Sweden during the Coup of 1809, numerous libelous pamphlets caricatured politically active people in the capital.
 One of them caricatured different political actors by a list giving them subscriptions to various plays.
 Rålamb was on the list and subscribed the play Intrigerna i fönsterna (Intrigues in the windows).

 In March 1812, Ulrica Eleonora Rålamb was again suspected for a political plot.
 The spy of Crown Prince Charles John, Mazér, reported that a plot was prepared to assassinate the crown prince and his son Oscar on the night of 13–14 March.
 Mazér was given this information from the pub owner Jan Lindbom, who was questioned.
 Lindbom referred to courtier baron Klinckowström, who in turn claimed that plots were prepared by the opposition in the house of countess Rålamb, implicating several people at court, such as count De la Gardie and the Maître d'hôtel of the royal court Holmgren.
 This, in turn, implicated queen Charlotte because of her close affiliation to Holmgren – and, though they were not personal friends, Rålamb had previously been her maid of honor.
 The whole affair was eventually deemed to be fictitious or in any case not worthy of a serious investigation, but it did damage the confidence between the queen and the crown prince.